Andrettin/Wyrmsun/readme.txt

 - 3.5.2
 -----------------------------------------------------------------------

+* Abilities
+- Added the Barkskin ability, which increases armor by 4 for the target unit.

 * Buildings
 - The Coal Mine is now built upon a deposit like the other mines.
 - Added snowy graphics for the dwarven Mead Hall and Bastion.

 * Deities
 - Added the Frey major deity for the Germanics and the Norse.
-Frey grants +1 damage to archers, and the Barkskin spell to priests.
+Frey grants +1 damage to archers, and the Barkskin ability to priests.

 * Factions
 - Founding the dwarven Shadowcharm Clan now requires having built a Temple, and having Loki as a worshipped deity.